wjakob/nanobind/docs/api_core.rst

    This macro creates the entry point that will be invoked when the Python interpreter imports an extension module.
-The module name is given as the fist argument and it should not be in quotes.
+The module name is given as the first argument and it should not be in quotes.
 It **must** match the module name given to the :cmake:command:`nanobind_add_module()` function in the CMake build system.